Sophia Petrillo (Estelle Getty): Dorothy's Sicilian mother with little tact, who evidently taught Dorothy all she knows about snarkery.

 California Doubling: The show is set in Miami, FL. but was shot in Los Angeles.
 Stock Footage of the city was used in opening credits and other scenes.
-The exterior of the girl's house was of an actual studio backlot house at Disney/MGM Studios in Orlando, FL. until the backlot ride was demolished in 2004 to make room for a new attraction.
+The exterior of the girl's house was part of an actual studio backlot house at Disney/MGM Studios in Orlando, Florida, until the backlot ride was demolished in 2004 to make room for a new attraction.

 The Cameo: Several celebrities played themselves over the years; these included Alex Trebek, Burt Reynolds, Bob Hope, and Sonny Bono.

 Canon Discontinuity: A few instances.
-Most prominent was Dorothy's son Michael and daughter Kate.
+Possibly the most prominent was Dorothy's son Michael and daughter Kate.
 Even though one of the two was born when Dorothy was still in high school, and thus should have been in at least their mid-forties, both were consistently played by actors in their twenties and early thirties.
 As another example, there's an episode in which Rose stubbornly adopts a puppy despite a prior agreement between the housemates that they can't get a dog; yet in another episode, Blanche and Dorothy get Rose a dog from a shelter.

-An episode states that Rose, before moving in with Blanche and Dorothy, was thrown out of her apartment because she secretly had a cat and was caught, however later, Rose is shown to be very allergic to cats.
+An episode states that Rose, before moving in with Blanche and Dorothy, was thrown out of her apartment because she secretly had a cat and was caught; however, Rose is later shown to be very allergic to cats.

 Another instance is in one episode Dorothy states her grandmother died at 94 when she was 6.
-Yet, in a flashback episode Dorothy is shown with her grandmother (Played by Bea Arthur) as a young woman (played by Lyn Greene), already married to Stan.
+Yet, in a flashback episode Dorothy is shown with her grandmother (played by Bea Arthur) as a young woman (played by Lyn Greene), already married to Stan.

 Note that we never actually see St. Olaf in all its glory.
 The closest we come is seeing the inside of Rose's old house in one flashback sequence.
 The girls manage to make it to the outskirts of town in another episode; it's apparently only accessible by horse-and-buggy and by toboggan.